Java DSL cheatsheet

 .inputFrom("$.seedPrompt")

-// 2) Critique receives only the 'draft' (exported) and writes a composite result
+// 2) Critique Agent: Extracts only the draft, returns a composite status

 agent("criticAgent", criticAgent::critique, String.class)